Sharpening

 One of the main maintenances to be carried out on a knife is its sharpening.
 Indeed, through wear, the edge becomes dull and no longer cuts as it is capable of: the blade must be resharpened.

-Here are two videos that I made where I show the sharpening of a knife with a symmetrical edge (which we mainly meet in our kitchens) and that of a knife with an asymmetrical edge (for traditional Japanese knives).
+Here are two videos that I made where I show the sharpening of a knife with a symmetrical edge (which we mainly meet in our kitchens) and one of a knife with an asymmetrical edge (for traditional Japanese knives).
 I got more videos on my Instagram.

 Here are the grit of stones recommended according to their use :

 - grain 400/500: a stone for repair a damaged edge, redo a slightly broken point, resharpening the angle on a thick knife.
+It is used also for wide bevel works, it will grind less material than 200 grit stones, but will give more precision to finish shaping

 - grain 8000/10000: a stone for polishing edge, mainly useful for cutting raw fish, such as for making sashimi or sushi.
+On wide bevels, hard steel will start to be mirror, iron will be very clean almost scratchless and bright color

 Three accessories for sharpening:

 A diamond stone (Atoma 140 type) or a flattening stone to resurface stones that tend to hollow out after several sharpenings.
+Sic powder (80 grit) on a piece of glass or granit is a little more messy but much cheaper and very effective.

 About natural Japanese stones:

-These stones are rocks selected for their abrasive properties.
+These stones are rocks selected for their abrasive and polishing properties.
 Japanese stones are recognized worldwide for their quality.
 Natural stones do not have a "grit" as such but there are coarse, intermediate, fine, ultra fine stones; soft, semi-soft, hard, ultra-hard stones.
 I mostly use them for polishing but they sure can be used for sharpening too.
 Here are some examples :

-- Natsuya (often a 1000/2000 grain equivalent): often large orange stones, very useful to start sharpening
+- Natsuya (often a 1000/2000 grain equivalent): often large orange stones, very useful to start sharpening or give a working polish on wide bevels.

 There are many mines and many stones.
 Each stone is unique and has properties of abrasion, polishing, ease of use, etc.